Loycifer/resRand.js/README.md

 var userArray = userString.split(", "); // Note that the delimeter is a comma AND a space
 ```
 When naming your stimuli, it's a good idea to pad your numbers with zeros.
 For example, if you have 100 stimuli types numbered from 1 to 100, number one should be written as `001`, two as `002` and so on.
 This makes the names easier for code to understand, and keeps them all at the same length.
 Starting your numbers at 0 may also help keep names short; 1 to 100 would become 0 to 99, thus only requiring one zero in front of single-digit numbers.

+You may also choose to separate segments in your stimuli names using a delimeter, such as SH-2-P-26.
+This can also be be easily parsed by JavaScript, and does not require any zero-padding.

+Once you've entered all your values into the array, save and run *resRand.html*.
+You should see your table of your items, randomised with no restrictions.
+If you refresh the page, the list will randomise itself again.
+Check the reported number of objects at the top of the page to make sure you've correctly entered the right amount of stimuli.
+Once you've confirmed that your stimuli have been properly entered into the array, it is time to create sorting rules to restrict randomisation.